bhatti/PlexMockServices/README.md

 PlexMockServices offers a mock service for proxying into REST SERVICES and saves responses.
 You can then playback those services using recorded/canned results.
 You can also interject random failures and delays and thus test robustness of your client side connection.

 ## Features:
-- Record API response in easy to manage YAML files
+- Record API response in easy to manage YAML/JSON files
-- Playback YAML stored responses
+- Playback YAML/JSON stored responses
 - Support for sequential or random responses when there are multiple response files for a given request.
-- Define dynamic responses using Velocity templates so that you can return responses based on the request parameters or other factors.
+- Define dynamic responses using Velocity or Thymeleaf templates so that you can return responses based on the request parameters or other factors.
 - Inject random failures and delays
 - Specify response codes/delays in the request